PDPA Compliance11 min read10 May 2026

 Data Protection Impact Assessment (DPIA) Singapore Guide for SMEs

-A Data Protection Impact Assessment — commonly called a DPIA — is a structured process for identifying and minimising data protection risks before they become problems.
-Think of it as a risk assessment specifically for personal data.
+A Data Protection Impact Assessment is a structured process for identifying and addressing data protection risks before they become problems.
+Think of it as a risk assessment specifically for personal data — conducted before you launch something new, not after it breaks.

-If your Singapore business is launching a new app, switching to a new CRM, setting up a loyalty programme, or doing anything that changes how you handle personal data, a DPIA should be your first step.
-Not your last.
+If your business is rolling out a new app, switching CRM systems, starting a loyalty programme, or doing anything that changes how you handle personal data, a DPIA should be your first step.

-A DPIA is a systematic analysis of how a project or system will affect the privacy of individuals whose personal data you process.
-It identifies risks, evaluates their likelihood and severity, and documents the measures you will take to address them.
+A DPIA systematically analyses how a project or system will affect the privacy of individuals whose data you process.
+It identifies risks, evaluates their severity, and documents your mitigation measures.

-• Cost prevention — identifying data protection issues before launch is 10-100x cheaper than fixing them after deployment
+• Cost prevention: Catching data protection issues before launch is 10-100x cheaper than fixing them post-deployment

-• Regulatory goodwill — the PDPC looks favourably on organisations that demonstrate proactive data protection practices
+• Regulatory goodwill: The PDPC looks favourably on organisations that demonstrate proactive practice

-• Vendor due diligence — many enterprise clients now require vendors to demonstrate DPIA processes before signing contracts
+• Client confidence: Enterprise customers increasingly require vendors to show DPIA processes before signing

-• Insurance considerations — cyber insurance providers increasingly ask about DPIA practices during underwriting
+• Insurance benefits: Cyber insurers are starting to ask about DPIA practices during underwriting

 High-Priority Triggers

-• Implement new technology that processes personal data — new CRM, HRMS, e-commerce platform, or mobile app
+• Implement new technology that touches personal data — CRM, HRMS, e-commerce platform, mobile app

-• Use automated decision-making — AI-powered screening, credit scoring, or algorithmic profiling
+• Use automated decision-making — AI screening, credit scoring, algorithmic profiling

-• Process sensitive personal data — health records, financial information, biometric data, or children's data
+• Process sensitive data — health records, financial information, biometric data, children's data

-• Conduct large-scale data collection — loyalty programmes, surveys, or data analytics projects
+• Run large-scale collection — loyalty programmes, surveys, analytics projects

-• Monitor individuals systematically — CCTV with facial recognition, employee monitoring software, or location tracking
+• Monitor individuals — CCTV with facial recognition, employee monitoring software, location tracking

-• Combine datasets — merging customer databases, enriching profiles with third-party data
+• Merge datasets — combining customer databases, enriching profiles with third-party data

-When in doubt, err on the side of conducting a DPIA.
-A brief assessment that confirms low risk is still valuable documentation.
+When in doubt, do the DPIA.
+A brief assessment confirming low risk is still valuable documentation.

 How to Conduct a DPIA: Step-by-Step